Afghan leader hails ‘security’ in rare appearance to mark Eid

 Akhundzada’s low profile has fed speculation about his role in the new Taliban government, formed after the group took control of Kabul on August 15 — and even rumours of his death.

-His public profile has largely been limited to the release of messages during Islamic holidays, and Akhundzada is believed to spend most of his time in Kandahar.
+His public profile has largely been limited to the release of messages during Islamic holidays from his office in Kandahar.

+In October, Akhundzada visited the Darul Uloom Hakimiah mosque in the southern city, according to an audio recording circulated by Taliban social media accounts.

 On Friday, in a message released ahead of Eid al-Fitr, he made no mention of the bloodshed that had rocked Afghanistan over Ramadan, instead praising the Taliban’s building of “a strong Islamic and national army” and “strong intelligence organisation”.

+“Didn’t they (Washington) withhold the wealth of this country which was in its bank?
+Isn’t that intervention in this country?”
+Akhund said in a statement released by the authorities.

+Washington seized billions of dollars of Afghanistan’s assets after it withdrew in August, deepening a humanitarian crisis in the country.

-On Sunday, many Afghans preferred to stay indoors after the recent deadly attacks.
+Many Afghans in Kabul preferred to stay indoors on Sunday rather than pray at mosques after the recent deadly attacks.

 “The situation of our people is very sad, especially after what happened in the mosques,” Kabul resident Ahmad Shah Hashemi told AFP.